More US Towns Are Requiring Natural Gas Refuse Truck Fleets

 "I get calls from all across the country, but also from outside of the country" from towns looking to implement their own Smithtown mandate, he said.

-Truck manufacturers have moved quickly to respond to increasing demand for CNG garbage trucks.
+Truck manufacturers have moved quickly to respond to increasing demand for CNG refuse trucks.

 In 2006, there were only around 1,500 such trucks on U.S. roads, all made by Autocar and Crane Carrier Company.
 Today, more than 5,000 garbage and recycling trucks are powered by CNG—out of around 140,000 total—and virtually every big hauler manufacturer makes a CNG model.